 If you wish to see more information on any of your above rights, or on how to make a Subject Access Request to access your personal information, please contact us via email at HRsupport@ageukiw.org.uk.

 Your right to lodge a complaint.
 You have the right to complain if you feel we have misused or incorrectly stored your personal information.

-If you would like to complain to Age UK Isle of Wight, please send your complaint via email or through the post to:
+If you would like to complain to Age UK Isle of Wight, please send your complaint to:

-If you are unhappy with our response to your complaint regarding misused or incorrectly stored personal information, you can seek advice from the Information Commissioner’s Office, the supervisory authority for the General Data Protection Regulation in the United Kingdom:
+If you are unhappy with our response to your complaint regarding misused or incorrectly stored personal information, you can seek advice from the Information Commissioner’s Office, the supervisory authority for the General Data Protection Regulation:

 Transferral outside EEA